This page contains contributions from my friend Lynx.

 Storage

 You MUST install DCS on an SSD (solid state) instead of an HDD (spinning disk).
-The base game is 160GB and a large install is 700GB+.
-A dedicated 1TB or larger high performance SSD is recommended.
+The base game is 160GB, a typical large install is around 700GB and a complete install is over 1TB.
+A dedicated 1TB or 2TB high performance SSD is recommended.

 An SSD is absolutely essential.
 When installed on a spinning disk, DCS can take over 20 minutes to load into a mission and may crash during loading or during gameplay.